dogzzdogzz/web-app-architecture/README.md

 ![](https://raw.githubusercontent.com/dogzzdogzz/web-app-architecture/master/aws-auto-scaling.png)

-K8S can create/terminate pod with HPA (Horizontal Pod Autoscaler) and create/terminate ec2 instance with CA (Cluster Autoscaler) automatically by monitoring some custom metrics.
+K8S can create/terminate pod replications with HPA (Horizontal Pod Autoscaler) and create/terminate ec2 instances with CA (Cluster Autoscaler) automatically by monitoring some custom metrics.

 Some of metrics can help us to determine if the app need to be scaled out, for example:
 - CPU usage